awave1/lecture-notes/grst205/midterm02.md

 - Mythology / oral tradition
   - Romans created songs / poetry about their past
   - Imaginary characters not historical fact.
+  - Romulus and Remus were the mythological, semi-divine sons of Mars, the God of war
+  - Rome was founded by Romulus and Remus.
+Romulus killed Remus and named the city after himself
 - Literary / textual evidence:
   - First Greek style Latin plays and poems about Roman past written in second half of **3rd c.
 BCE**.
   - First Roman prose 'history' written end of **3rd c.
 BCE**.
   - Texts present founding / growth of Rome as organized process, in great detail
     - Some are inaccurate, some are factual
+  - Romans didn't start writing down their stories until ~200

-### Rome: The Regal Period (Monarchy)
+### Rome: The Regal Period (Monarchy): 753 - 509

-- Rome was ruled by kings (**rex**/**reges**) until **509 BCE** - Rome stops being monarchy.
-Kingship wasn't hereditary.
-Kings were responsible for:
+- Rome was ruled by kings (**rex**/**reges**):*
+  - **509 BCE** - Rome stops being monarchy
+  - Kingship wasn't hereditary.
+  - Kings were responsible for:
     - Organizing religious rites
     - Fortifying the city
     - Public buildings
     - Leadership in war
+- Romans valued **military leadership**

-Aristocratic council - **senate** - chose kings and advised them.
-First king Romulus chose the senate.
+- Aristocratic council - **senate** - chose kings and advised them:
+  - First king Romulus chose the senate.
 Other sources state that senate was choosing kings.

-Roman poet **Ennuis** wrote a lot of poetry about Rome.
+- Roman poet **Ennuis** wrote a lot of poetry about Rome.
 Can be compared to Homer.

 ### Romulus as King